My name is Liz Jansen and I’m a writer, facilitator, storyteller, and adventurer.

 I’ve worked directly with corporate clients and hundreds of individuals.
 My network reaches across Canada, the US and to Europe and Australia and New Zealand.

 Workshops and Retreats

-I help you learn about the strengths that are required for riding and understand how you can translate them into other areas of your life and use them to drive positive change.
+I help you learn about the strengths that are required for riding, understand how you can translate them into other areas of your life and use them to drive positive change.

 You can find me on: